beeware/Python-iOS-template/README.rst

 **This repository branch contains a template for Python 3.4**.
 Other Python versions are available by cloning other branches of repository.

-The simplest way to use this template is with `Briefcase`_.
-However, you can use this template manually if you want.

 Using this template
 -------------------